 It is best you return to your initial dose of the medication and then taper off gradually under a doctor’s supervision.

 In some cases, it may be necessary to reduce the dose in very minute bits.
 This is called micro-tapering.
-It is a long term process which can span over several months and it is best done under the supervision of a doctor.
-Your pharmacist would be helpful in compounding specific doses if the required reduced dose is not readily available.
+It is a long term process that can span over several months and it is best done under the supervision of a doctor.
 With micro tapering, you could almost bypass withdrawal symptoms.

 Choosing to use this method requires extreme patience, consistency and professional supervision.
 It is helpful when you focus your mind on the benefits of withdrawal rather than the length of time it takes to get off the drug.